gcrsaldanha/codeflix/README.md

 ## Technical questions
+- [ ] Folder structure – app/domain/infra for each domain? category > app, domain, infra; genre > app, domain, infra...
+- [ ] TestListCategoryView should use the Repository or the use case for setup?
+- [ ] Repository implementation: return created model?
+E.g.: might have a new ID
+- [ ] Should Django model have default PK?
+Or should we use provided UUID always (in domain layer)?
 - [x] Notification: Entity depending directly on it
   - [x] Also, when should I throw the error?
 In the [customer](https://github.com/devfullcycle/fc-clean-architecture/blob/main/src/domain/customer/entity/customer.ts) it only throws in the constructor.
 The `chaneName` calls validate but does not raise any error.
 Should application do it?
 - [x] Testing category "validation" seems redundant – constructor, updating, etc.